 The Hartford Consensus was written after the tragic events at Sandy Hook Elementary School in the hopes of minimizing the amount of casualties should another event of its kind ever happen again.
 In particular, it hopes to do this by completely eliminating deaths due to uncontrolled hemorrhage, a leading causes of prehospital death.

 It relies on the simple concept that bystanders will always be the first people on scene, and with time being the biggest priority when trying to save a person’s life from uncontrolled hemorrhage, bystanders could make a massive difference in a patient’s chance of survival.
 As Julie Dow, the Chief of Davie Fire, put it, “Priority 1, the bystander has to get involved.”

 Stop the Bleed is asking local fire and EMS agencies across the countries to provide B-Con (Bleeding Control) classes to their neighborhoods.
 This way, these agencies will be able to answer region dependent questions (such as where hemorrhage control equipment can be found in their area) and so that bystanders can become familiar with who will be responding should an event ever occur.
 These classes focus on giving people both a basic understanding of bleeding and time to get hands-on practice deploying hemorrhage control equipment (such as tourniquets).

 Stop-the-Bleed Course is a 1 hour-long interactive class wherein EMT members of CWRU EMS teach bleeding control techniques to stop life threatening bleeding in an emergency situation.
 This course is entirely free of cost and we provide all training equipment.
-If interested, please reach out to Nikaya Polsani, the External Operations Director at firstname.lastname@example.org to learn more.
+If interested, please reach out to Michael Womelsdorf, our External Operations Director at firstname.lastname@example.org to learn more.